Medically reviewed by Drugs.com. Last updated on Jan 1, 2020.

 An in vitro hemodialysis study, using 14C timolol added to human plasma or whole blood, showed that timolol was readily dialyzed from these fluids; however, a study of patients with renal failure showed that timolol did not dialyze readily.

 Timoptic Dosage and Administration

 Preservative-free Timoptic in OCUDOSE is a sterile solution that does not contain a preservative.
 The solution from one individual unit is to be used immediately after opening for administration to one or both eyes.
 Since sterility cannot be guaranteed after the individual unit is opened, the remaining contents should be discarded immediately after administration.

-Preservative-free Timoptic in OCUDOSE is available in concentrations of 0.25 and 0.5 percent.
-The usual starting dose is one drop of 0.25 percent Preservative-free Timoptic in OCUDOSE in the affected eye(s) administered twice a day.
+Preservative-free Timoptic in OCUDOSE is available in concentrations of 0.25 and 0.5%.
+The usual starting dose is one drop of 0.25% Preservative-free Timoptic in OCUDOSE in the affected eye(s) administered twice a day.
 Apply enough gentle pressure on the individual container to obtain a single drop of solution.
-If the clinical response is not adequate, the dosage may be changed to one drop of 0.5 percent solution in the affected eye(s) administered twice a day.
+If the clinical response is not adequate, the dosage may be changed to one drop of 0.5% solution in the affected eye(s) administered twice a day.